dgcfung/react-recipes/README.md

 - A mostly empty React application.
 - An `index.html` (in `/recipes/public/index.html`) with HTML for a recipe site.
-- A array of recipes in `/recipes/src/data/recipes.json`.
+- An array of recipes in `/recipes/src/data/recipes.json`.

 Your task is to: